omidk414/Employee-Database/README.md

 ## Description

-This project involves managing employee data within a PostgreSQL database using SQL queries.
+This project involves managing employee data within a PostgreSQL (Version 16) database using SQL queries.
 It includes setting up table schemas, importing data from CSV files, and performing various data analysis queries to extract meaningful insights from the employee data.

 ## Table of Contents